neondatabase/website/content/docs/reference/glossary.md

 In PostgreSQL, a role with the `LOGIN` attribute is considered the same as a _database user_.
 For additional information, refer to [Database roles](https://www.postgresql.org/docs/14/user-manag.html) and [Role Attributes](https://www.postgresql.org/docs/14/role-attributes.html), in the PostgreSQL documentation.

+### Pro plan

+A usage-based paid plan offered by Neon.
+See [Neon plans](/docs/introduction/billing#neon-plans).

 ### Project

 A collection of branches, databases, roles, and other project resources and settings.
 A project contains a compute with a PostgreSQL server as well as storage for the project data.

+### Project storage

+A billing metric that measures the amount of data stored in your Neon projects.
+See [Project storage](/docs/introduction/billing#project-storage).

 ### Proxy